Use this Online Profit Per Employee Calculator to get the desired metric in just a few clicks or download a free template in Excel.

 Total Half Yearly Revenue – Total Half Yearly Operating Expense

-No. of Full Time Employees (FTE’s) at the end 6 Months
+No. of Full Time Employees (FTE’s) at the end of 6 Months

 3. PPE Yearly: